It’s not super easy to do this, but it’s also not rocket science, either. All you need is some coffee and focus time. (We believe in you!)

-How to check if you have installed the advanced version of Consent Mode v2?
+How to check if you have installed the advanced version of Google Consent Mode version 2?

 Have you installed Consent Mode v2?